wifi

 The removeAllListeners()

-method removes all listeners for a specified event or for all events.
+method removes all listeners for a specified event or all events.

 removeAllListeners(event?: WifiEvent): void;